ArloL/arlol.github.io/_includes/Thesis.md

 	=> This enables touch or movement based interactions
 *	Location
 	It should enable the tracking of location
+*	Performance
+	This should satisfy the restrictions introduced by location.
+	100 messages / second
+	10ms / message
+*	Protocol switch
+	If necessary the application might decide to utilise a different communications protocol like RTSP+RTP.
+*	Discovery
+*	Platform independent
+	*	Windows
+	*	Mac
+	*	Linux
+*	Language independent
+	*	Objective C
+	*	Java
+	*	C#

 ## API Requirements

+> A list of the requirements to achieve the goal of "enabling developers".

 Look at the messaging system parameters from EAI and include it here.